xStormyy/Project-Aurora/README.md

  ​What you CAN'T do:

- ​- Sell the launcher/pack, even if it's modified.
+ ​- Sell the launcher, even if it's modified.

  ​- ​Modify the Code and distribute it without credit.